slamora/brackets-wiki/Brackets-Development-How-Tos.md

+## Asynchronous APIs ##

+Many operations in Brackets return their results asynchronously -- for example, because they involve file I/O. These APIs return a [jQuery Promise](http://api.jquery.com/Types/#Promise) object that you can use to listen for success/failure and retrieve the result.

+For working with a sequence of asynchronous operations (in parallel or in serial), the Async utils module may be helpful.

 ## Working with Documents ##

 ```Document``` is an object that represents a file on disk.
 Documents perform several important functions: they are the backing model for Editors; they provide APIs for reading and modifying the text content; and they emit events whenever the text is edited.